 - Denmark has more than 12.000 km of biking lanes (Denmark.dk)

 Public transportation ties Denmark together – trains, buses, metro and harbour buses will take you to school, to work or just out to explore!
-Make sure you get a valid ticket or travel card (Rejsekort) because the ticket inspectors are merciless.
+Make sure you get a valid ticket or travel card (Rejsekort) because it can get pretty expensive to not have one when meeting the ticket inspectors.

 For an overview of public transport and to plan your trip, the app, Rejseplanen, is a great tool.